Army role eyed as Egypt election campaign begins

 MORALITY CAMPAIGN

-Days before the official campaign, Free Egyptians put up posters across Cairo offering "A party for all Egyptians," playing on fears that Islamists will sow strife in a country where some 10 percent of the population is Christian.
+Days before the official campaign, Free Egyptians filled Cairo's streets with posters offering "A party for all Egyptians," playing on fears that Islamists will sow strife in a country where an estimated 10 percent of the population is Christian.

 The Brotherhood, excluded from politics for decades under Mubarak, is now seeking support from mainstream voters.
-Its Freedom and Justice party put an advert in Egypt's main state newspaper al-Ahram on Wednesday offering "a better tomorrow."
+Its Freedom and Justice party put an ad Egypt's main state newspaper al-Ahram on Wednesday offering "a better tomorrow."

-It showed a smiling middle-aged man in a moustache with his wife and young daughter, both of them wearing headscarves.
+The advert showed a smiling middle-aged man in a moustache standing with his wife and young daughter, both of them wearing headscarves.

 The campaign is already turning into a clash of ideology rather than policy.
 Liberals see the Brotherhood's vague manifesto as proof that it secretly wants an Islamic theocracy.